 According to 2012 findings from the Aberdeen Group, projects managed with PPM software are 44 percent more likely to finish on time, 38 percent more likely to finish under budget, and 52 percent more likely to reach their expected ROI.

-It’s easy to underestimate the complexity of portfolio management, but it’s also easy to overcomplicate things by going without the right tools.
-If you’re still relying on email, spreadsheets, sticky-notes and dry-erase boards, then you aren’t keeping a balanced portfolio.
-Effective portfolio management requires a keen eye for what your business needs most, a willingness to cut what you don’t, and a strong foundation comprised of the right technology.
+It’s easy to underestimate the complexity of project and portfolio management, but it’s also easy to overcomplicate things by going without the right tools.
+If you’re still relying on email, spreadsheets, sticky-notes, and dry-erase boards, then you aren’t keeping a balanced portfolio.
+Effective project and portfolio management requires a keen eye for what your business needs most, a willingness to cut what you don’t, and a strong foundation comprised of the right technology.

 Tell us how you manage a portfolio of projects in your organization.